iHelp Student Loan Refinance Review

 • Graduation Requirement: none.

-• Location Requirement: limited to borrowers who attended school in Maryland, Pennsylvania, Virginia, or West Virginia.
+• Location Requirement: limited to borrowers in Iowa, Maryland, Minnesota, North Dakota, Pennsylvania, South Dakota, Virginia, West Virginia, and Wisconsin.

 Additional restrictions apply for specific individuals and loans.